bleu0-teem/client/README.md

 ## 👋 Contributing

 We welcome contributions from the community!
-If you're interested in helping improve the BLUE16 Desktop Client, please refer to our [`CONTRIBUTING.md`](CONTRIBUTING.md) guide for detailed information on how to get involved.
+If you're interested in helping improve the BLUE16, please refer to our [`CONTRIBUTING.md`](CONTRIBUTING.md) guide for detailed information on how to get involved.

 ---